Dynamic time warping

+We can plot each match between the sequences $1:M$ and $1:N$ as a path in a $M\times N$ matrix from $(1, 1)$ to $(M, N)$, such that each step is one of $(0, 1), (1, 0), (1, 1)$.
+In this formulation, we see that the number of possible matches is the Delannoy number.

 The optimal match is denoted by the match that satisfies all the restrictions and the rules and that has the minimal cost, where the cost is computed as the sum of absolute differences, for each matched pair of indices, between their values.

 The sequences are "warped" non-linearly in the time dimension to determine a measure of their similarity independent of certain non-linear variations in the time dimension.
 This sequence alignment method is often used in time series classification.
 Although DTW measures a distance-like quantity between two given sequences, it doesn't guarantee the triangle inequality to hold.

-In addition to a similarity measure between the two sequences, a so called "warping path" is produced, by warping according to this path the two signals may be aligned in time.
+In addition to a similarity measure between the two sequences (a so called "warping path" is produced), by warping according to this path the two signals may be aligned in time.
 The signal with an original set of points X(original), Y(original) is transformed to X(warped), Y(warped).
 This finds applications in genetic sequence and audio synchronisation.
 In a related technique sequences of varying speed may be averaged using this technique see the average sequence section.

 This is conceptually very similar to the Needleman–Wunsch algorithm.